 Winter schedule: First or second Saturdays, 9:30 to 11 a.m. (weather permitting)

 Organic family farmers offer fresh picked, locally grown produce, natural specialty meats, honey, edible flowers, herbs, grains, artisan breads and pies, eggs, fresh brewed “fair trade” coffee and more.

 UPDATE: The opening of Kansas City Organics is on hold until further notice.

 Leavenworth Farmers Market

-Haymarket Square, 649 Cherokee Street, Leavenworth, KS
+Haymarket Square, 7th and Cherokee Streets, Leavenworth, KS

 Lee’s Summit Downtown Farmers Market

 Downtown at the corner of 2nd Street and Douglas Road, Lees Summit, MO